twitu/genome-assembly/README.md

 ## 1. Reading and Storing _kmers_

-The input to the program is file containing reads of DNA in each line.
-Each read is string of 4 possible characters {'A', 'C', 'G', 'T'} corresponding to the base pairs (BP) in DNA. **All size K sub-strings of a read are its _kmers_**.
-Since we cannot distinguish between two strands of the DNA we take the alphabetically smaller of the _kmer_ and its reverse complement. **Each _kmer_ has a length M signature called an _mmer_** .
+The input to the program is a file containing reads of DNA in each line.
+Each read is a string of 4 possible characters {'A', 'C', 'G', 'T'} corresponding to the base pairs (BP) in DNA. **All size K sub-strings of a read are its _kmers_**.
+Since we cannot distinguish between two strands of the DNA, we take the alphabetically smaller of the _kmer_ and its reverse complement. **Each _kmer_ has a length M signature called a _mmer_ **.
 We take the alphabetically smallest sub-string of length M to be the _mmer_.

 **Example read and deriving _kmers_ of length 6 from it, where the bold characters represent _mmers_ of length 3**